 Allen and Greenough's New Latin Grammar

-For more advanced concepts.
+This is for more advanced concepts.
 Don't get lost in the details, though.
 They really do come later.
-But, sometimes advanced clarification causes the more intro-level lightbulbs to turn on.
+But sometimes advanced clarification causes the more intro-level lightbulbs to turn on.

 One could make a case that Latin would help someone learn Greek, Russian, or Finnish, since they keep a case system, but you should avoid using languages as tools to learn other languages.
 Each language should be its own end.
 If you have family or friends who speak Russian or Finnish, you should prioritize those instead.